sys4/smtp-dane-verify/README.md

 # What is SMTP-DANE-Verify ?

-Problems with DANE usally stem from TLSA Resource Records that don’t match the SMTP services x509 certificate fingerprint.
+Problems with DANE usally stem from TLSA Resource Records (TLSA-RR) that don’t matchcthe SMTP service’s x509 certificate fingerprint.
 This happens if not only the certificate was renewed, but also the private key because then the certificates fingerprint changes.
 It also happens if a certificate from a new vendor is used in production and, of course, also if those creating the TLSA Resource Record get something wrong and the TLSA record doesn’t match right from the start.
-Whatever reason if no TLSA Resource Record matches DANE verification will fail and DANE verifying servers will not send messages to a mismatching SMTP service.
+Whatever reason if no TLSA-RR matches DANE verification will fail and DANE verifying servers will not send messages to a mismatching SMTP service.

 SMTP DANE Verify will not prevent you from publishing mismatching TLSA Resource Records, but it will help you to detect that there is a mismatch.
-It provides a service that verifies one of more TLSA Resource Records, published for a SMTP service, match the service’s x509 certificate fingerprint.
+It provides a service that verifies one of more TLSA-RRs, published for a SMTP service, match the service’s x509 certificate fingerprint.

 Use it as external probing service in your monitoring platform.
 Tell it which host to verify and it will reply if the test was valid or not.